selforganising/foundersandcoders/_includes/faq.md

 There probably is one, but we can't think of it right now.

 **If these courses are so good, why are you offering them for free?**
-Because thanks to the generosity and support of the *Founders & Coders* community, we can.
+We are trying to build a community and we do not think we can do that by charging an entry fee.

 **Who are these courses suitable for?**
 There are no academic requirements, but not everyone will be suited to the style of learning our courses require.
 You need to be self-motivated, prepared to work long hours, and committed to collaborative working.
 Coding also requires a deep curiosity about how things work and a certain stubbornness in the face of repeated failure.